Low carb nuts can be a delicious and nutritious snack to enjoy while sticking to low carb foods!

 The trick is knowing how many nuts are in a serving, and actually sticking to that — since I know how terribly hard that can be, I’ve created an easy to follow chart, plus my tips on how to stick to an appropriate serving size (instead of the entire bag)!

-Because the truth of the matter is, although most nuts fall into the low carb nuts category, there are carbs in nuts, and mindless snacking can derailing you from meeting your goals!
+Because the truth of the matter is, although most nuts fall into the low carb nuts category, there are carbs in nuts, and mindless snacking can derail you from meeting your goals!

 I hope this breakdown of low carb nuts helps you along your low carb journey!
 Use this table of contents to skip to the section you’re looking for: